 Recovery after blepharoplasty

-Eyelid surgery is not painful.
-After eyelid surgery, avoid sport and any form of exercise for 2 weeks, don’t smoke, rest in a cool, dark and quiet environment, and take occasional pain relief and anti-inflammatories if you’re able to.
+Blepharoplasty is not painful.
+After surgery, avoid sport and any form of exercise for 2 weeks, don’t smoke, rest in a cool, dark and quiet environment, and take occasional pain relief and anti-inflammatories if you’re able to.

 After your surgery, the eyes will bruise and swell for up to 2 weeks.
 This is very normal given the excellent blood supply around the eyelids.
 Around day 4, the swelling will settle and bruises will migrate down the cheek.
 By day 8, most swelling will be settled.
 Puffy eyelids can persist until day 14.